Repression follows referendum

 - Several media outlets spoke out in Safronov’s defense, including The Bell (Rus), and dozens of journalists were arrested at protest pickets.
 His colleagues describe (Rus) Safronov as an decent, professional and scrupulous journalist.

 The governor of Russia’s Far East Khabarovsk region, Sergey Furgal, was arrested Thursday.
-The initial court hearing for Furgal was also closed to the public.
-The governor is accused of crimes that supposedly took place many years ago: in this case organizing the murder of his rival businessmen in 2004 and 2005.
-At this time, Furgal was in a shady business of timber and scrap metal trading; shortly after he became a regional coordinator for the Liberal Democratic political party (a populist organisation that voices opposition while simultaneously working closely with the Kremlin).
+Like Safronov, he is accused of crimes that supposedly took place many years ago: in this case organizing the murder of businessmen in 2004 and 2005.
+At this time, Furgal was a village doctor trading in timber and scrap metal; shortly after he became a regional coordinator for the Liberal Democratic political party (a populist organisation that voices opposition while simultaneously working closely with the Kremlin).
+An initial court hearing for Furgal was also closed to the public.

 Journalists questioned by police